It’s a Journey, Not a Race: Embracing Growth’s Ups and Downs

 4. Track Patterns, Not Perfection

-Use a journal or note app to check in weekly:
+Use a journal, a notes app, or even voice memos to check in weekly:

-Tracking patterns gives you insight that a “perfect streak” never could.
+Tracking patterns gives you insight that perfection never could.

 Common Myths That Make Us Feel Like We’re Falling Behind

-Let’s bust a few myths that mess with our mindset on this journey:
+Let’s bust a few myths that love to mess with our mindset on this journey.
+These beliefs sneak in quietly, making us doubt our pace, our worth, and our progress—but they’re not the truth.

 Myth 1: You should be further by now